How Test Failure Analysis can Drive Smoother Releases?

 Of all the truths prevalent in the software testing world, one of the most hard-hitting is that tests sometimes fail.
-And when that happens, the usual knee-jerk reaction is to simply share the results with the development team and then get ready to rerun it once the build has been fixed.
+When that happens, the usual knee-jerk reaction is to share the results with the development team and then get ready to rerun it once the build has been fixed.

 While, on the one hand, this may sound reasonable as the development team usually bears the responsibility of fixing any defects and the test team exists to rubber stamp these results, there is much more than a competent QA team can do than merely record test results and alert the developers of an issue.

-Performing test failure analysis can not only help QA engineers provide valuable insights into the nature of the defect, which helps in speedier build fixes but also can help the test team set forth a body of knowledge that helps make testing operations smoother.
+Performing test failure analysis can help QA engineers provide valuable insights into the nature of the defect, which allows in speedier build fixes but also can help the test team set forth a body of knowledge that helps make testing operations smoother.

-This article seeks to explore in detail how test failure analysis can help accelerate release velocity and lead to smoother releases and better understand what test failure analysis is, what its key features are, and how it plays an important role in software testing.
+This article explores in detail how test failure analysis can help accelerate release velocity, lead to smoother releases, and better understand what test failure analysis is, its key features, and how it plays a vital role in software testing.

 Test Failure Analysis can be described as the process in which a failed test is dissected to understand what went wrong.
-The QA team inspects the failed test through the prism of Root Cause Analysis, Dashboards, Debugging toolkit reports, etc., and attempts to identify the exact reasons behind the failure so that it can be prevented from occurring again.
+The QA team inspects the failed test through the prism of Root Cause Analysis, Dashboards, Debugging toolkit reports, etc..
+It attempts to identify the exact reasons behind the failure so that it can be prevented from occurring again.

-It is vital to understand that testing can sometimes be considered a bottleneck in a standard DevOps process.
-If not optimized for speed and accuracy, it can often be considered tedious and unnecessarily repetitive.
+Understanding that testing can sometimes be considered a bottleneck in a standard DevOps process is vital.
+It can often be regarded as tedious and unnecessarily repetitive if not optimized for speed and accuracy.

-A good test report should ideally be able to provide clear insights into the test performance by sifting through voluminous results and distinguish between “noise” caused by superfluous bugs and “real defects.”
+A good test report should ideally provide clear insights into the test performance by sifting through voluminous results and distinguishing between “noise” caused by excessive bugs and “real defects.”

-Test Failure Analysis solutions can help to avoid bottlenecks by focussing on these key features –
+Test Failure Analysis solutions can help to avoid bottlenecks by focusing on these key features –

-- Have a thorough and methodical Root Cause Analysis system in place that understands the real reasons behind what exactly went wrong in test execution.
+- Have a thorough and systematic Root Cause Analysis system that understands the real reasons behind what went wrong in test execution.

 - It can filter out false negatives that the focus remains on real defects and not on issues caused by tools and suboptimal scripting.